-A Global Field Practice Experience is an international experience that allows students to synthesize and integrate knowledge acquired in coursework and other learning experiences, and apply theory and principles in situations that approximate aspects of professional practice in global health and international development.
-Students learn to:
+A global health field experience is an international experience that allows students to synthesize and integrate knowledge acquired in global health coursework, global health education, and other learning experiences, and apply theory and principles in situations that approximate aspects of professional practice in global health and international development.

 Understand the purpose of needs assessment and observe how to conduct

 a community-based needs assessment in a global health setting

 Identify sources of evidence-based strategies for the design of

 health promotion, risk reduction, and disease prevention programs in global